JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 ## [Tutorial -- TransitionsInTimeseries.jl] (@id example_fastforward)

 TransitionsInTimeseries.jl wraps this typical workflow into a simple, extendable, and modular API that researchers can use with little effort.
 In addition, it allows performing the same analysis for several indicators / change metrics in one go.
 The interface is simple, and directly parallelizes the [Workflow](@ref).
-It is based on the creation of a [`TransitionsSurrogatesConfig`](@ref), which contains a list of indicators, and corresponding metrics, to use for doing the above analysis.
-It also specifies what kind of surrogates to generate.

-The following blocks illustrate how the above extensive example is re-created in TransitionsInTimeseries.jl
+The following blocks illustrate how the above extensive example is re-created in TransitionsInTimeseries.jl.
+But first, let's load the input timeseries:

 ````@example tutorial
 using TransitionsInTimeseries, CairoMakie